 Silver: For silver pieces, a simple polish cloth or silver cleaning solution can be used.
 Be careful of antiqued areas when using a polish cloth- the cloth may remove some of the antique finish.
 Try not to submerse stones in silver cleaning solutions, as this can upset the setting or ruin the stone itself.

 Plated Jewelry: Never use a wet rag, polish rag, or solution on plated jewelry as it may cause the plating to wear off.
 It is best to use a lint free cloth to remove any dirt or markings from plated jewelry.
 Please note that the plating on any item will come off over time as a result of wear and body chemistry.

 Never wet jewelry with a stone setting, as it may cause the stone to come loose.
 Should you need your stone to be reset or replaced, simply write us a message at firstname.lastname@example.org to coordinate.

 We recommend using Saddle Soap to clean leather accessories.
 This can be found in the shoe care section of most drug stores.
 Rub a wet washcloth onto the soap until it foams, then gently rub the foam onto any dirty spots of leather.
 When finished, use a clean, wet cloth to "rinse" the soap off.
 Let sit to dry for a few hours.
 For stubborn stains, consult a leather dry cleaner or shoe and bag cleaning professional.

-Should your piece need extra maintenence, please contact us at email@example.com.
+Should your piece need extra maintenance, please contact us at email@example.com.